CODE-LEAP-AG/dockerfile-boilerplates/angular/README.Dockerfile.md

 - **Built-in production defaults**: The default Nginx configuration in the official image is already tuned to serve static files securely and efficiently.

-- **Alpine-based image**: Just like the Node.js image used in the build stage, `nginx:alpine` provides a minimal, lightweight runtime that reduces attack surface and image size.

 ### About the CMD

 The command `CMD ["nginx", "-g", "daemon off;"]` is included at the end of the Dockerfile to keep the Nginx process running in the foreground.
 While it is **not strictly required**, because the base `nginx` image already defines this as its default `CMD`, including it explicitly in the Dockerfile has some advantages: